The Complete Guide

 The employee there was friendly and gave a brief history of the site, including how it was discovered and partially destroyed by the British, as well as how it hosts a recreation of a Mayan wedding once a year.

-If you make it and the gates are closed, you’ll still be able to at least see it through the fence.
+If you head over here and the gates are closed, you’ll still be able to at least see it through the fence.
 It’s worth the attempt to visit (about a 30-minute walk from the waterfront) but if you don’t get in, there are a bunch of other Mayan ruins to visit throughout the region.

 Corozal House of Culture